horvathd/cern_fluka_wsl/README.md

 > `sudo ./setup_wsl.sh`

 The script will install the necessary packages and Flair.
+To finalize the installation the window of *Ubuntu 20.04 LTS* must be closed.

 ### 2.2.
 Download and install FLUKA

-Download the GNU/Linux *\*gfor7_amd64.deb* package of FLUKA from [fluka.cern](https://fluka.cern/download/latest-fluka-release).
+Download the GNU/Linux *\*gfor9_amd64.deb* package of FLUKA from [fluka.cern](https://fluka.cern/download/latest-fluka-release).

 The steps of the installation can be found [here](https://fluka.cern/documentation/installation/fluka-linux-rpm-deb).

 ## 3. Running FLUKA and Flair

 ### 3.1.
-Running Xming
+Running the X Server

-Start the Xming app from the start menu.
+Start the Xming or MobaXTerm app from the start menu.

+If you are using Xming with WSL2, then the XLaunch app must be used with *No Access Control* enabled, instead of Xming.

 ### 3.2.
-Running Ubuntu
+Running Ubuntu 20.04 LTS

-Launch *Ubuntu* from the Start menu
+Launch *Ubuntu 20.04 LTS* from the Start menu

 ### 3.3.
 Running FLUKA and Flair